Frequently Asked Questions

 - Operate within the California Independent System Operator (ISO) balancing authority area

-- Have at least one proxy demand resource (PDR) registered to participate
+- Have at least one proxy demand resource (PDR) registered to participate under the incremental market-integrated DR capacity pathway.

 - POUs and CCAs may serve only customers for which they serve as the LSE or retail provider